Pink Mountain, British Columbia: The Mountain

+Beyond Pink Mountain

 The Rocky Mountains to the west of Pink Mountain is the only place in the province where wild Plains bison roam.
 The 1,000+ (down from a high of about 3,500 some years ago) bison are not naturally occurring, but descendants of an escaped herd of 50 from those imported by local guide and outfitter R. Lynn Ross in 1971.
 In 1969, Ross had bid on 50 bison for sale from Elk Island National Park, Alberta, where they were for sale because of overpopulation in the park.
 His bid was unsuccessful.
 In 1970 he bid again and bought 50 head, which he released on his fenced ranch in 1971.
 Ross, a guide-outfitter, owned an extensive guiding tenure stretching from his ranch west to the summit of the northern Rocky Mountains and encompassing Mt.
 Wright, Mt.
 Robb, Mt.
 McCusker, Mt.
 Sikani Chief, Mt.
 Kenny, Marion Lake and the headwaters of Halfway River and the Sikani Chief River.
 His clients included hunters from Europe (especially Germans, who sought a trophy moose, the largest member of the deer family and whose antlers often surpass 2 meters in width), the United States of America and Mexico.
 American and Mexican hunters sought a Stone's Sheep trophy, one of four types (as the hunters counted them) needed to complete a "grand slam", i.e., one of each (the others being Dall's sheep, Rocky Mountain bighorn sheep and Desert Bighorn Sheep).
 Ross's tenure area had a reputation for producing large trophy Stone's sheep.
 The chance to bag a mountain caribou and mountain goat trophy was a bonus for his hunters.
 In the late 1960s and early 1970s, Ross offered free grazing to a neighbouring rancher to the southeast, across Halfway River, for a herd of about 35 Scottish Highland cattle, a picturesque, long-haired breed with wide horns that do well in cold climates.
 His idea was to have these long-horned cattle evoke a feeling of the Old West of the United States for his clients.
 To this end, he also bought a Yak stud and the bison in 1971.
 His idea was to let the yak interbreed with the bison and produce exotic hybrid offspring for his clients to see, and perhaps to hunt.
 Ross and his ranch hands had built miles of sturdy log fence, but they were no match for the bison, which soon escaped.